vip306/IDS-Module1-alt3-New/chapter1.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:bf96ea1498
 ## 1. Assigning values and simple calculations

-In this exercise, you will perform calculations by storing numbers as variables.
+In this exercise, you will store numbers in variables and perform calculations on them.

-It's good practice to define variables instead of typing the values everytime you need them.
-This way, once you change the value of a variable, it's updated everywhere in your code.
+It is good practice to define variables instead of typing the values everytime you need them.
+This way, once you change the value of a variable, it is automatically updated everywhere in your code.

-Remember, R doesn’t show any results when you store a value.
+Remember, R does not show any results when you store a value.
 If you make an error, an error message will pop up on the screen after you submit the answer.

 Note how `#` is used to make comments.
 Comments won't run as code.

+Consider this problem: Harry Potter and the Goblet of Fire(part 4) sold $55 million$ copies and Harry Potter and the Deathly Hallows(part 7) sold $50 million$ copies.
+What is the combined sale of the two books?

 *** =instructions
-Calculate the combined sale of the 2 books, if Harry Potter and the Goblet of Fire(part 4) sold $55 million$ copies and Harry Potter and the Deathly Hallows(part 7) sold $50 million$ copies.
+- Assign the number of books sold (in millions) to hp4 and hp7 variables.
+- Add the variables.

 *** =hint